Borrow a telescope—for free!—from Brooklyn Public Library

 No, telescopes must be checked out by the cardholder who placed the hold.

-Anytime up to thirty (30) minutes before closing except Sundays.
+Telescopes may be checked out Mondays-Saturdays, up to thirty (30) minutes before closing.
 We are not able to arrange Sunday checkouts or returns.

 You have seven days before the telescope is released to the next person waiting.